Why Create a Visual Call-to-Action?

 First, navigate to the Creative Library and select "Edit" next to the Native Article creative for which you'd like to create a CTA.

-Navigate to the Content tab and click the block icon labeled "Add Design Block" on hover.
+Navigate to the Content tab and click the block icon labeled "Insert Design Block" on hover.

 Select a Design Block that contains an image, lead-in-copy, and visual button.